Dodge Viper: American Club Racer

-To commemorate the end of the Phase ZB II Viper and mend the gap from the car's production end until the release of the new car, Dodge offered an improved version of the ACR specifically designed to run in the Dodge Viper Cup Series.
-This car, named Viper ACR-X, added to the basic ACR 40 hp, a new set of downforce-enhancing front canards, long tube headers from American Racing Headers, and new materials that, along with a stripped interior, reduced weight to 3300 lb.
-It is a purpose-built race car, and is not street-legal.
-According to Dodge, the car beat the regular record-holding ACR around Mazda Raceway Laguna Seca by about three seconds (1:33.9 to 1:31).
-Price increased by US$12,000, to $110,000.
-Production was planned for the spring of 2010.
-In February 2012, the Viper ACR-X posted a lap time of 7:03.058 around the Nürburgring, which was more than 9 seconds faster than the regular Viper ACR upon which it is based.
+To commemorate the end of the ZB II generation Viper and mend the gap from the car's production end until the release of the new car, Dodge also offered an improved version of the ZB II generation ACR designed to run in the Dodge Viper Cup Series as a purpose-built track-only race car.
+This car, named Viper ACR-X, added 40 hp, a new set of front canards, long tube headers from American Racing Headers, and new materials that, along with a stripped interior, reduced weight to 3300 lb.
+According to Dodge, the car beat the regular record-holding ACR around Laguna Seca by about three seconds (1:33.9 to 1:31).
+Price increased by US$12,000, to $110,000, with production planned for the spring of 2010.
+In February 2012, the Viper ACR-X posted a time of 7:03.058 around the Nürburgring, which was more than nine seconds faster than the regular Viper ACR.